thosvarley/infospyke/README.md

 # infospyke
-Information theoretic analysis of binary spiking data.
+Information theoretic analysis of binary spiking data, aimed primarilly at researchers interetested in constructing networks based on bivariate information measures (mutual information, transfer entropy)

 Infospyke is designed for computational neuroscientists working with spiking neural data represented in a binary format (multi-electrode array spiking data, CA imaging, binarized fMRI data, etc).
 The code leverages the following assumptions for extremely rapid computation of information-theoretic measues: